Outdoor, self-directed, all weather nature immersion.

 What the research says:

-• Participants who have attended forest school show increased communication and cooperation skills (O’Brien & Murray 2007; Knight 2009).
+• Children who attended forest school had better communication and cooperation skills than those who did not (O’Brien & Murray 2007; Knight 2009).

 • In forest schools, participants have the opportunity to challenge themselves and reflect on their experiences.
 This allows them to develop self-awareness and self-regulation.
 They work on empathy by sharing and listening amongst peers.
 Overall, forest school students gain confidence and self-esteem because they’re the ones guiding their own learning (O’Brien & Murray 2007; Knight 2009).